-A significant narrowing of AIF ordinary shares' discount to net asset value since the later part of 2012 has slightly reversed in recent times, with the shares trading on a cum-income discount of 0.97% at 28 May, compared with an average premium of 1.2% for the previous 12 months.
-An active programme of share issuance has helped to manage the premium, with 11.3m new ordinary
+A significant narrowing of AIF ordinary shares' discount to net asset value since the later part of 2012 slightly reversed on the announcement of John McClure's death, with the shares trading on a cum-income discount of 7.9% at 11 June, compared with an average premium of 0.7% for the previous 12 months.
+An active programme of share issuance has helped to manage the premium,

-During the past year the shares have traded in a range from a discount of 8.6% to a premium of 6.0%.
+During the past year the shares have traded in a range from a discount of 9.0% to a premium of 5.0%.
 In fact the trust's biggest cum-income premium to date was reached just outside the one-year period, on 25 April 2013, when it stood at 7.5%.
-Over five years the average cum-income discount 10.9%, reflecting periods when the discount was much wider (reaching a three-year high of 20.4% in May 2012, and 26.7% in April 2010).
+Over five years the average cum-income discount is 10.8%, reflecting periods when the discount was much wider (reaching a three-year high of 20.4% in May 2012, and 26.7% in April 2010).